Definition and Background of Gardnerella Vaginalis

-The labia, introitus, cervix, and cervical discharge are of normal appearance; however, there may be signs of cervicitis.
+The labia, introitus, cervix, and cervical discharge appear normal; however, there may be signs of cervicitis.
 Vaginal walls produce enhanced light reflex without pronounced inflammation.
-The vaginal mucosa is covered with gray, liquidly homogenous discharges.
+The vaginal mucosa is covered with gray, watery, homogenous discharges.

 Chlamydial genitourinary infections

-These are caused by the bacterium called Chlamydia and is the leading course of infertility in women in the US.
+These are caused by the bacterium called Chlamydia and is the leading cause of infertility in US women.
 Chlamydia affects the urethra, salpinges, uterus, nasopharynx, and epididymis, causing unpleasant vaginal discharges, vaginal bleeding between periods, lower abdominal pain, sometimes fever if pelvic organs are involved in inflammation, dyspareunia, and rectal discharges after anal intercourse.

-Herpes simplex is caused by the virus of the herpes family and the signs are ulceration of the penis or vagina followed with insignificant discharges, itchiness of affected zones and there might be enlarged local lymphatic nodes, as well as fever and malaise.
+Herpes simplex is caused by the virus of the herpes family, and the signs are ulceration of the penis or vagina followed by insignificant discharges and itchiness of affected zones.
+There might be enlarged local lymphatic nodes as well as fever and malaise.

-This condition causes gray, yellow, or green foul discharges from the vagina urethra, painful urination, and intercourse, dysuria, vaginal bleeding after intercourse or unrelated to menses, genital itchiness, and a burning sensation.
+This condition causes gray, yellow, or green foul-smelling discharge from the vagina urethra, painful urination, and intercourse, dysuria, vaginal bleeding after intercourse or unrelated to menses, genital itchiness, and a burning sensation.